 In the last decade, we’ve forged ahead with our research work.
-We’ve research-active staff and a growing reputation in this area across seven high-profile research institutes.
+We’ve research-active staff and a growing reputation in this area across many high-profile research institutes.

 In 2011, we established the Global Sustainability Institute.
 It focuses on issues surrounding climate change and sustainability and has quickly gained a reputation for its topical, high-impact research and reports.
 Next came the Veterans and Families Institute in 2014, which is carrying out valuable research into the impact of military experience on veterans and their loved ones; and the Anglia Ruskin IT Research Institute, which enhances IT systems through intelligent modelling and visualisation.